Skip to main content

 💡 Better Alternative:

 Many appliance retailers offer free haul-away when delivering new units.
-Scrap metal dealers may also pick up appliances for free.
+Scrap metal dealers may also pick up appliances for free, saving you dumpster space and disposal fees.

 Dumpster Sizing Recommendations